Smartions/Unity-SDK/Documentation/Troubleshooting/SinoMoGo Unity Android SDK - Manual Setup.md

 |    res\       | &lt;your project&gt;\Assets\Plugins\Android\res\          |                                       |

-If your version of Unity3D is 5.x, you should do as following:
+If your version of Unity3D is 5.x, you should do as follows:

 |    Copy from SDK Dir          |                          Copy to Project Dir                               |
 |-----------------------|-----------------------------------------------------------------------------------------|